esl/MongooseIM/doc/advanced-configuration/outgoing-connections.md

 are not possible to change via `WPoolOpts`.

-Only `ConnectionOpts` can be set and in them the following options can be added (as `{key, value}` pairs):
+Only configurable options are `ConnectionOpts` and here you can add (as `{key, value}` pairs):

 * `host` (default: `"localhost"`) - hostname or IP address of ElasticSearch node
 * `port` (default: `9200`) - port the ElasticSearch node's HTTP API is listening on

-You can verify that MongooseIM has established the connection by running the following function in the MongooseIM shell:
+Run the following function in the MongooseIM shell to verify that the connection has been established:

 ```erlang
 1> mongoose_elasticsearch:health().